tedinspace/convolve/README.md

 ### Major

-- which to katex

 - dark mode graphs

-- implement layout of plots (and make sure plotly behaves on resizing)

 - examples section (with latex and a loading button)

 - functions section/table

-### Convolution work space

-- slider for setting value of tau

-- animate g(x-tau) on slider with dashed lines

-- have f(x) stationary but in dashed lines

-- draw convolution as it progresses (dashed and solid? or just solid as it comes )

 ### Minor Aesthetic/Usability